Biden, Putin said to agree in principle to Ukraine summit - NewsBreak

 Belarus did not say how long Russian troops stationed there — estimated by NATO to number 30,000 — might now remain in the country, which lies north of Ukraine.
 Belarus Defense Minister Viktor Khrenin said the focus of the extended exercises was “to ensure an adequate response and de-escalation of military preparations of ill-wishers near our common borders.”

-Sporadic shelling across the line dividing Ukrainian government forces and Russian-backed separatists in eastern Ukraine increased sharply since Thursday and continued Sunday.Canada’s protests settle down, but could echo in politics
+Sporadic shelling across the line dividing Ukrainian government forces and Russian-backed separatists in eastern Ukraine increased sharply since Thursday and continued Sunday.US embassy in Russia: Have an evacuation plan

 NATO says Russia could use the troops in Belarus as part of an invasion force to attack Ukraine.
 Moscow denies any such intention.